BabylonJS/Documentation/content/start/chap2/face_material.md

 In the options properties for a box one is *faceUV* and array of Vector4s.
 We can use this to obtain a part of the area of an image to apply to one face of the box.

-In the *faceUV* array faces are numbered 0 for back, 1, front, 2 left, 3 right, 4 top and 5 bottom.
+In the *faceUV* array faces are numbered 0 for back, 1 front, 2 right, 3 left, 4 top and 5 bottom.

 ## Detached House Example
 We will start with this image